open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

    :caption: TTLEventGeneratorEditor.cpp

    // event output line
+   addTtlLineParameterEditor (Parameter::STREAM_SCOPE, // parameter scope
+                               "output_line", // parameter name
+                               15, // x pos
-   addComboBoxParameterEditor("ttl_line", 10, 25); // parameter name, x pos, y pos
+                               65); // y pos

+Unlike the :code:`FloatParameter`, this parameter has "stream scope," because it's assumed there will be separate TTL lines for each stream.
+However, in this case we will only be adding TTL events to the first incoming data stream.

-Compile and load the plugin into the GUI to see the newly added ComboBox.
+Compile and load the plugin into the GUI to see the newly added TTL line selector.

 .. image:: ../_static/images/tutorials/makeyourownplugin/makeyourownplugin-04.png
-  :alt: Create a combobox
+  :alt: Create a TTL line selector

+Clicking on the button will bring up an interface for selecting one of eight TTL lines to use.

 Creating a custom parameter editor (optional)
 -----------------------------------------------